TatsumiSuenaga/recipe-rails/README.md

     Completed: Created Rails App.
 Bootstrap layout (application.html.erb) is working.
 Made home page.
     Unfinished:  Search function on home.html.erb, not satisfied with CSS or nav bar yet.

+**4/16/15** - Tatsumi

+    Search function now works, but is still in progress.
+Will update CSS by Friday night.